holochain/docs-pages/src/tutorials/coreconcepts/hello_world.md

     You can set this file in a conductor config as keystore_file for an agent.
     ```

-Take note of the `Public address`; you will need it later.
+Take note of the `Public address`---you will need it later.

-Now run `hc keygen` again but copy the key store to bob.key:
+Now, run `hc keygen` again, but copy the key store to bob.key:

 !!! note "Run in `nix-shell https://holochain.love`"
     ```